-Police identify man killed by officers in alleged shootout
+Baltimore Police ID man killed after shooting at officers

 Police spokesman Donny Moses said officers were wearing body cameras but they weren’t turned on because “there was no expectancy of enforcement.”

-It’s unclear why Eubanks may have shot at police first but the department said Eubank’s older brother, Antonio, was fatally shot at the same intersection on Oct.
+Eubanks wasn’t the person under surveillance, police said.
+It’s unclear what motivated him to open fire, but the department said Eubank’s older brother, Antonio, was fatally shot at the same intersection on Oct.
 26. That killing is unsolved.

 Sign up for Daily Newsletters